Why Wanuri Kahiu's lesbian romance film was banned in Kenya

 "Rafiki," set in Nairobi, is the tender, hopeful story of two young women falling in love, and it tackles some of the most sensitive issues facing Kenyan society and politics today.

-In Kenya, gay sex is against the law and is punishable by up to 14 years in jail.
-An upcoming ruling on whether to repeal the law, expected on May 24, has divided the conservative, Christian country.
+In Kenya, gay sex is illegal and is punishable by up to 14 years in jail.
+Though the colonial-era law was recently challenged, Kenya's High Court ruled on Friday it should remain in place.

 After "Rafiki" was banned in April 2018, Kahiu said she saw no option but to sue the KFCB on constitutional grounds.
 She said KFCB's ban violated her right to free speech guaranteed in the Kenyan constitution.

 Her lawsuit is pending -- the next hearing is due in June -- meaning much of Kenya still hasn't seen the film.
 But the case has won Kahiu international notoriety and, abroad, her career is soaring.
 She recently landed a gig directing a new sci-fi series for Amazon, as well as an upcoming Reese Witherspoon production featuring Millie Bobby Brown of "Stranger Things."

-Note: This story was updated on May 24 to reflect the Kenya High Court ruling, which upheld the law banning same-sex relations.